 April 28, 2010 (Anaheim, Calif.) -- Children who are obese appear to metabolize common medications at different rates than their leaner counterparts, according to a new study.

-While 6.5% of children age 6 to 11 were obese in 1980, 19.6% were in 2008,
+While 6.5% of children age 6 to 11 were obese in 1980, 19.6% were in 2008, according to the CDC.

 Measuring the Breakdown of Medications